hrimfaxi/tutuicmptunnel-kmod/docs/xray_mkcp.md

 sudo ktuctl client-del address $ADDRESS user $TUTU_UID sudo ktuctl client-add address $ADDRESS port $PORT user $TUTU_UID

-export COMMENT=your_client_name # 替换为你的客户端的注释，此注释会在服务器的ktuctl命令上显示
-export HOST=$ADDRESS
-export PSK=yourlongpsk # 替换为你的tuctl_server的PSK口令
-export SERVER_PORT=14801 # 替换为你的tuctl_server的端口

-# 使用3322.net的ip api服务器获取本机公网IP，你也可以换成其他服务
+export COMMENT=your_client_name # Replace with your client comment; this will appear in the server's ktuctl command output export HOST=$ADDRESS export PSK=yourlongpsk # Replace with your tuctl_server PSK password export SERVER_PORT=14801 # Replace with your tuctl_server port

+# Use 3322.net's ip api server to get the local public IP, or you can switch to another service
 IP=$(curl -sf ip.3322.net)
 echo local ip: $IP